Aloe vera: benefits, dosage, contraindications

 Antioxidant

-Studies on animal models have shown that the antioxidant effects of aloe pulp are due to aloe derivatives and glycoproteins contained in aloe.
-These antioxidant effects may play a role in the anti-inflammatory and healing effects of aloe.
+Studies in animal models have shown that the antioxidant effects of aloe pulp are due to aloe derivatives and the glycoproteins contained in aloe.
+These antioxidant effects may play a role in the anti-inflammatory and wound-healing effects of aloe.

 Usages associés